lebigot/markdown_to_BGG/README.md

 ## Extended Markdown

-`md_to_bgg.py` uses an extension of Markdown that handles some specificites of the BGG markup.
+`md_to_bgg.py` extends Markdown so as to handle some specificites of the BGG markup.

 ### Automatic link name